 - Live chat – This feature is available only to Pro & Business plan subscribers.
 You will get an instant response to your queries by using this feature.
 Live chat is available only on weekdays at working hours (10 AM – 5 PM EST).

-- TeachableU – This unique support system will furnish you with monthly webinars on how to increase your sales & gain more revenue.
+TeachableU – This unique support system will render you with monthly webinars on how to increase your sales & gain more revenue.

-Verdict #5: Customer support of Udemy is not too shabby.
-But Teachable clinches this round by providing its customers with a wider range of support.
+Verdict #5: Udemy’s customer service is passable.
+On the other hand, Teachable wins this round by offering its customers a broader range of support.

 @udemy is a wonderful platform.
 Finished IOT, AWS, Node Red lectures along with many others.
 Keep learning, keep growing –Mohit Hooda

 Many of my coworkers choose to use Udemy for continuing education.
 I feel it has the best selection, training and curriculum vs others I have tried.
 Yes, the courses may be longer than others, but they’re more detailed. – Jennifer of Minneapolis, MN

 Teachable is not available for free.
 Teachable has a three-tier pricing system split into annual & monthly payment plans.
 The purchasing plans vary with the number of users, transaction charges & additional features.
 It starts with a basic plan at $39 a month.

 Can I upload and sell audio courses from Udemy & Teachable?